lorossi/webex-video-downloader/README.md

 ### Chrome

-#### First way

-* Directly download the `.crx` file by clicking [here](https://github.com/lorossi/polimi-webex-downloader/releases/latest)
-  * Older version are in the `bin` folder or the repo, also available [here](https://github.com/lorossi/polimi-webex-downloader/tree/main/bin)
-* Click on the file or drag into a chrome window
-* Chrome might be a little bit angry at you but will install the plugin

-#### Second way

 * Download the `.zip` file by clicking [here](https://github.com/lorossi/polimi-webex-downloader/releases/latest)
 * Extract the `.zip` file
   * Otherwise, clone the repo and consider the `src` folder